tu-delft-library/il-master-thesis-guide/book/1a-brainstorming.md

 An example of a mindmap is found in the image below:

 ![mindmap](1a-mindmap.jpg)
-"Mindmap" by TU Delft Library Education Support is licensed CC-BY-SA
+"Mindmap" by TU Delft Library Education Support is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/" target=_blank>CC-BY-SA</a><br>

 Possible questions that can be derived from the mindmap are: